CDN Proxy

 Next, configure your script to communicate with the Optimizely Performance Edge API.

 Add the following JavaScript code to your Function to forward all required arguments and any optional arguments that you want to include whenever a request to your Function is received.
-You'll set up the CloudFront trigger in the following step.
+You will configure the CloudFront trigger in the following step.

-1. Copy the code below into your Function.
+- Copy the following code into your Function.
 You need to update all "TODO" comments before you deploy.

 'use strict';